cython/cython/docs/src/reference/compilation.rst

 Configuring the C-Build
 ------------------------

-If you have include files in non-standard places you can pass an ``include_path`` parameter to ``cythonize``::
+If you have Cython include files in non-standard places you can pass an ``include_path`` parameter to ``cythonize``::

     from distutils.core import setup